Self-portrait through glass.

-The more I have to stay still, the further I travel in my imagination.
-The quieter I am, the more detail I see and hear and smell, the more I attune my pattern recognition.
-I know these plants, these trees, these birds, these bees, these squirrels, the meteorological changes across tiny little bit of sky.
-I can’t share the pain, frustration or isolation, but I can share perception, fragments and glimpses, a passion for nature, communicate observations and illustrate details.
+Indoors, the more I have to stay still, the further I travel in my imagination.
+Outdoors the quieter I am, the more detail I see and hear and smell, the more I attune my pattern recognition.
+I know these plants, these trees, these birds, these squirrels, the meteorological changes across this slice of sky.